fusic/fusic-cli-ruby/README.md

 ## Usage

-Go to the Top page.
+ex: Go to the Top page.

 ```sh
 $ fusic top